MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-trigger-printing.md

 ## Override the CRT receipt request to generate the receipt data

-This section explains how to override the existing CRT request to print a receipt for suspended transactions.
+The following procedure describes how to override an existing CRT request to print a receipt for suspended transactions.

+To override the CRT receipt request to generate the receipt data, follow these steps.

 1. Start Visual Studio 2015.
 2. On the **File** menu, select **Open \> Project/Solution**.
 Find the template project (**SampleCRTExtension.csproj**).